Latest News

 SHORT-TERM CAUTIONS

-The price forecasts for crude oil in the next two-year period are rather gloomy.
+The price forecasts for crude oil in the next two-year period are gloomy.
 Many agencies and investors expect a significant glut of oil due to increased production by OPEC and non OPEC countries.
 According to the U.S. Energy Information Administration, Brent prices will fall from $68 per barrel on average this year to $50 in 2026.
-A surge in liquefied gas capacity, mainly from the U.S., Qatar and other countries, in the next few years is expected to place pressure on a key growth market in the sector.
+A surge in liquefied gas capacity, mainly from the U.S., Qatar and other countries, in the next few years is expected to place pressure on another important growth market in the sector.

 The oil and gas industry has responded to the bleak outlook by cutting jobs, costs and most importantly - buying back shares.